SzymonCogiel/API-testing/README.md

 a) For the method lengthOfLongestSubstring I wrote a test which checks if the function value is consistent with the expected value.
-The whole thing was written in Python and with the help of Pytest.
+The whole code was written in Python and with the help of Pytest.

 Tests cases for random characters and the empty string.
 It would be possible to add a case-insensitive search method and then use str.lower() before using lengthOfLongestSubstring.